← Back to Blog

 What the Audit Log Said

 The same audit log that saved Day 7's incident answered this one too.
-Every LLM call had a row: model name, prompt revision, start timestamp, end timestamp, status, output.
+Every LLM call had enough lifecycle metadata and output context to reconstruct what happened.

 For this request:

-The LLM had finished in 59.3 seconds.
-The deploy platform's gateway timeout was 60 seconds.
-The math was now clear: the LLM finished, the backend started writing the response, the gateway killed the client connection because it had been holding for ~60 seconds, and the backend completed the database write into the void.
+The LLM had finished just before the platform cutoff.
+The math was now clear: the LLM finished, the backend started writing the response, the gateway killed the client connection because it had been holding too long, and the backend completed the database write into the void.
 The 504 was the gateway giving up, not the LLM giving up.

 The Naive Fixes Wouldn't Work